Before we tackle Doctor Who’s longest story, I have a confession to make.

 Sue: HOW MANY EPISODES?!

-Me: Calm down, calm down.
-It’s not so bad.
-The episodes are only 25-minutes long again.
+Me: Calm down.
+The episodes are only 25-minutes again.

 Sue: I don’t care how bloody long they are, how am I supposed to remember what happens over the course of 14 episodes?
-And how can they possibly sustain a story for that amount of time?
-That 10-part Patrick Troughton was pushing it and I love Patrick Troughton.
+How can they possibly sustain a story for that amount of time?
+That 10-part Patrick Troughton was pushing it, and I love Patrick Troughton.

 Me: We’ve done a 12-part William Hartnell as well.

 Sue: Have we?
 I must have blocked that out.

 Me: Are you ready?

 Sue: As ready as I can be for a 14-part Doctor Who.
 This had better be good, Neil.

 Sue: They’ve changed the theme music again… It’s horrible.
 The dum-de-dums are alright, I suppose, but the rest of it sounds like it was done on a cheap Casio keyboard.

 Sue: Fourteen episodes of Robert Holmes.
 Okay, I can live with that.